 How the program works…

-A student who would like to utilize the new textbook loan program simply needs to go to the Circulation Desk at the Drinko Library.
+A student who would like to utilize the Textbook Loan Program simply needs to go to the Circulation Desk in the Drinko Library.

 - You need to know the title of the book.

 - You need to tell the librarian that it is part of the Textbook Loan Program.

 - You need to have your student ID.

 If you would like for a textbook to be available for the loan program in Drinko Library, please click here.
 Decisions on textbooks are made by a committee and are based on cost, enrollment and curriculum needs.

 MU Libraries is here for you while you are navigating your online courses.
 If you need materials from either the Textbook Loan Program or Library Reserves, please consult this list to see if there is immediate online access to the text you are looking for.
 If not, please submit an Interlibrary Loan request using the ILL link on this page https://www.marshall.edu/library/services/ids/.
 You will need the name of the book, the author, and the specific chapter you need.
 We will only fulfill requests for one chapter at a time.
 Due to copyright concerns, do NOT share your copy with anyone and do NOT post the chapter anywhere.
 We will strive to complete all request within 48 hours.

 Textbook Loan Copyright Statement

 All users of the textbook loan program must abide by Federal Copyright Law: Title 17 of the US Code.
 Fair Use permits usage of copyrighted material without the author’s permission if they are using it as parody, to criticize or comment, or for news reporting, teaching, or scholarship and research.